znxftw/rudim/README.md

 PRs are welcome.

-Before opening a PR, please run all the quality checks, perft and benchmark.
+Before opening a PR, please run all the quality checks and perft.

 If your change affects search strength, run a 1000 match 10+0.1 tournament as well.